 Where to Start?

-Figuring out what kind of unit would be most convenient begins at knowing the different types available.
+Figuring out what kind of unit would be most convenient begins with knowing the different types available.
 The two systems to focus on are ducted and split, or ductless.
 Both kinds have good and bad traits, depending on the requirements you have.
 Here, we have everything you need to be able to understand the difference between a split and ducted air system.

 What’s the Difference?

 Split, or ductless, systems on the other hand have their benefits as well.
 In a home where you might be adding on a room or renovating, this would be the best bet.
 These allow for specific zones to have different temperatures, as there would be a unit in each room.
-It is possible to increase the temperature in one room, while decreasing it in another.
+It is possible to increase the temperature in one room while decreasing it in another.
 Split air conditioning systems help to eliminate dust as there is nowhere for it to be collected.
 These units might be more attractive to people with allergies.
 While animal hair and dust can collect in ducts, that issue would not occur with a ductless system.
 Smaller families may find this to be a better option if they only want to heat or cool one or two rooms at a time.
-This can be cost efficient if you don’t run more than a few of the units at a time.
+This can be cost-efficient if you don’t run more than a few of the units at a time.

 What if the Home You Want Doesn’t Already Have Ducts?

 In this scenario, it is more likely to stick with a split system.
-Adding ducts to a split system is both time consuming and costly.
+Adding ducts to a split system is both time-consuming and costly.
 Most installation companies will advise against doing so.
-Homes with high rise ceilings also wouldn’t be ideal as the ducted systems usually have a central location in the attic.
+Homes with high-rise ceilings also wouldn’t be ideal as the ducted systems usually have a central location in the attic.

 Ready to Turn your House into your Dream Home?

-At Temper Troops, we pride ourselves in being the leaders in competitive price, service and quality on the Sunshine Coast.
+At Temper Troops, we pride ourselves in being the leaders in competitive price, service, and quality on the Sunshine Coast.
 Rest assured knowing we will get the job done as efficiently as possible.
 To find out which system fits your house best, give us a call today!